Havanese

 Caring Guide

 Havanese are generally healthy dogs with impressive longevity, often living 14-16 years with proper care.
 However, like all breeds, they're predisposed to certain health conditions that Australian owners should be aware of.
+Reputable ANKC breeders will screen for these issues, so always ask to see health clearances.

 Dental disease is particularly common in small breeds like the Havanese.
 Their tiny mouths can lead to overcrowding and tartar buildup, making daily tooth brushing essential.
 Regular professional cleanings help prevent serious dental problems that could affect their overall health.